-RELATED WORK
+6. RELATED WORK

-Our randomization technique is an example of automated diversity, an idea that has long been used in software engineering to improve fault tolerance [Avizienis 1995; Randell 1975; Avizienis and Chen 1977] and more recently has been proposed as a method for improving security [Cohen 1993; Pu et al. 1996; Forrest et al. 1997] The RISE approach was introduced in [Barrantes et al. 2003], and an approach similar to RISE was proposed in [Kc et al. 2003].
+Our randomization technique is an example of automated diversity, an idea that has long been used in software engineering to improve fault tolerance [Avizienis 1995; Avizienis and Chen 1977; Randell 1975] and more recently has been proposed as a method for improving security [Cohen 1993; Forrest et al. 1997; Pu et al. 1996].
+The RISE approach was introduced in Barrantes et al. [2003], and an approach similar to RISE was proposed in Kc et al. [2003].

-Many other approaches have been developed for protecting programs against particular methods of code injection, including: static code analysis [Wagner et al. 2000; Larochelle and Evans 2001; Dor et al. 2003] and run-time checks, using either static code transformations [Cowan et al. 1998; Vendicator 2000; Chiueh and Hsu 2001; Nebenzahl and Wool 2004; Prasad and Chiueh 2003; Etoh and Yoda 2000; 2001; Xu et al. 2002; Cowan et al. 2001; Baratloo et al. 2000; Tsai and Singh 2001; Avijit et al. 2004; Lhee and Chapin 2002; Jones and Kelly 1997; Ruwase and Lam 2004], dynamic instrumentation [Baratloo et al. 2000; Kiriansky et al. 2002] or hybrid schemes [Necula et al. 2002; Jim et al. 2002].
-In addition, some methods focus on protecting an entire system rather than a particular program, resulting in defense mechanisms at the operating system level and hardware support [PaX Team 2003; Milenković et al. 2004; Xu et al. 2002].
-Instruction-set randomization is also related to hardware code encryption methods explored in [Kuhn 1997] and those proposed for TCPA/TCG [TCPA 2004].
+Many other approaches have been developed for protecting programs against particular methods of code injection, including: static code analysis [Dor et al. 2003; Larochelle and Evans 2001; Wagner et al. 2000] and runtime checks, using either static code transformations [Avijit et al. 2004; Baratloo et al. 2000; Chiueh and Hsu 2001; Cowan et al. 1998, 2001; Etoh and Yoda 2000, 2001; Jones and Kelly 1997; Lhee and Chapin 2002; Nebenzahl and Wool 2004; Prasad and Chiueh 2003; Ruwase and Lam 2004; Tsai and Singh 2001; Vendicator 2000; Xu et al. 2002], dynamic instrumentation [Baratloo et al. 2000; Kiriansky et al. 2002], or hybrid schemes [Jim et al. 2002; Necula et al. 2002].
+In addition, some methods focus on protecting an entire system rather than a particular program, resulting in defense mechanisms at the operating system level and hardware support [Milenković et al. 2004; PaX Team 2003; Xu et al. 2002].
+Instruction-set randomization is also related to hardware code encryption methods explored in Kuhn [1997] and those proposed for TCPA/TCG [TCPA 2004].

-6.1 Automated diversity
+6.1 Automated Diversity

 Diversity in software engineering is quite different from diversity for security.
 In software engineering, the basic idea is to generate multiple independent solutions to a problem (e.g., multiple versions of a software program) with the hope that they will fail independently, thus greatly improving the chances that some solution out of the collection will perform correctly in every circumstance.
-The different solutions may or may not be produced manually, and the number of solutions is typically quite small, around ten.
+The different solutions may or may not be produced manually, and the number of solutions is typically quite small, around 10.